-This is the new style of debate to be used at the National Debating Championships.
+This is the style of debate which is used at the National Debating Championships.
 Individual provinces are strongly encouraged, but not required, to implement this style at their qualifying events.
-It is in some ways a cross between Parliamentary Debating and World's Style Debating.
+It is a cross between Parliamentary Debating and World's Style Debating.